How to Start a Business in New Mexico

 - Not include any word or phrase that implies the business is for any other purpose than what is stated in the business’s articles

-Yes.
-A LLC name reservation form ($20) or a corporation name reservation form ($25) is not required but can be helpful.
+Yes by using the New Mexico business e-filing system to submit the Proposed Business Name for Reservation and paying the $20.
 Reserving your business name is beneficial if you’re sure on your name, but you need a bit longer to get your formation paperwork organized.

 A Doing Business As (DBA) name is any business name you legally use other than your legal business name.
 DBAs (also called fictitious names) can give your business the opportunity to rebrand or launch a new product line.